 Undergraduate Degree Choices

-- Bachelor of Fine Arts in Studio Art
+- Bachelor of Fine Arts in Art (Art, BFA)

 The School of Art and Design does not require a portfolio of artwork for admittance to the school as a freshman art student.
 After admittance to East Carolina University, based on general admission standards, all students who choose art are enrolled in the Foundation Program.

-Concentrations that are offered in the BFA studio degree are animation/interactive design, ceramics, cinematic arts and media production, graphic design, illustration, metal design, painting and drawing, photography, printmaking, sculpture and textile design.
+Concentrations that are offered in the BFA studio degree are painting and drawing, sculpture, ceramics, cinematic arts and media production, printmaking, graphic design, illustration, photography, textile design, fabric design, weaving design, wood design, metal design and animation/interactive design.
 Minimum degree requirement is 126 s.h. of credit.

 BFA in Art Education and a liberal arts degree BA in Art History and Appreciation are also offered with minimum degree requirements of 126 s.h. of credit.